 Bred by the indigenous people of Africa, the Rhodesian Ridgeback have done territorial guarding along with lion hunting ever since the old days!
 Their fearlessness goes to an extreme level, as to not back down at the sight of the lions!
-These dogs are great protectors and possess a one-of- a-kind bravery!
+These dogs are great protectors and possess one-of-a-kind bravery!
 Overly energetic, they work diligently to protect their pack!
 What makes these dogs stand out is their unique physical appearance, their actual Ridgeback, which is not evident in other dog breeds!
 Raised by an alert owner, they become super sweet dogs!

-Akitas are a Japanese breed that have been historically owned by the ruling class.
-Only recently has the breed been brought to America, and soon enough, they earned a splendid household position, not only for their beauty and intelligence, but more so for their relentlessness, focus, watch and guarding features!
+Akitas are a Japanese breed that has been historically owned by the ruling class.
+Only recently has the breed been brought to America, and soon enough, they earned a splendid household position, not only for their beauty and intelligence but more so for their relentlessness, focus, watch and guarding features!
 They can get pretty dangerous when on duty to protect their pack!
 These are the kind of dogs that would take a bullet for you!
 Also known as primitive dogs, Akitas maintain a close lineage to the wolves – therefore, they do not really share their space with many other animals!
 They have been put on the high-risk list by insurance companies, right after the Pit Bull and the Rottweiler, because of biting and aggression risks!
 You must pay extra insurance if you want to get an Akita!
-Other than that, Akitas are amazing climbers and tolerant to extreme weathers!
+Other than that, Akitas are amazing climbers and tolerant of extreme weathers!

 10. Belgian Malinois

 The Belgian Malinois is known as the Superdog!
 This is the perfect guardian dog, with excessive energy levels and long-lasting focus!
-These feautures make these dogs excellent police, guard and working dogs!
+These features make these dogs excellent police, guard and working dogs!
 They also do great at obedience competitions!

 The Pit Bull has a powerful look.
-Their strong brick-like head being as broad as it is brings intimidating feelings for everyone.
+Their strong brick-like head being as broad as it brings intimidating feelings for everyone.
 They are unusually strong for their size!
 On the soft side, they love to please their owners!
 If you are good at channeling their aggressiveness at an early age, you will have earned yourself a great companion and a remarkable protector!

 12. Dogo Argentino

 Their large, well-muscled body and their massive rounded head will keep your property safe!
 They are the most muscular of the whole canine world!
 Some say that if the Dogo Argentino would be a human, they would be “Rocky”!
 Very protective dogs, that can become highly aggressive towards suspicious strangers!
-When out of duty, these dogs make lovely family members who are devoted to please, and risk their lives for their pack!
+When out of duty, these dogs make lovely family members who are devoted to pleasing and risk their lives for their pack!